nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <br/>

-### D.X: Viewing the information of a specific anime
+### D.10: Viewing the information of a specific anime
 1. Viewing the information of a specific anime.
     1. Prerequisite: None.